rodrigoalcarazdelaosa/fisiquimicamente/content/en/post/posters-Sistema-Solar/index.md

 {{% toc %}}

 ## Our Solar System
-{{< figure src="2283_poster_ss_front_a_web.jpg" title="Esta representación artística muestra los ocho planetas principales de nuestro sistema solar alineados como si estuvieran transitando por el Sol.
-Aunque tal vista no sería posible en la realidad, el gráfico pretende mostrar la escala exacta de los planetas, en relación a cada uno de ellos y al Sol. <br> ⬇️ High resolution PDF [here](https://solarsystem.nasa.gov/system/downloadable_items/2854_SSE_A_PDF.zip)" lightbox="true" >}}
+{{< figure src="2283_poster_ss_front_a_web.jpg" title="This artist's rendering shows the eight major planets of our solar system lined up as if they were transiting the Sun.
+Although such a view would not be possible in reality, the graphic is intended to show the accurate scale of the planets, relative to each other and the Sun. <br> ⬇️ High resolution PDF [here](https://solarsystem.nasa.gov/system/downloadable_items/2854_SSE_A_PDF.zip)" lightbox="true" >}}

 ## The Sun
 {{< gallery album="Sol" >}}